- Symptoms & Signs

-- Is tonsillitis contagious?
+- Is It Contagious?

-- Acute tonsillitis is an infection of the tonsils caused by one of several possible types of bacteria or viruses.
+- Acute tonsillitis is an infection of the tonsils caused by one of several types of bacteria or viruses.

 - Chronic tonsillitis is a persistent infection of the tonsils and can cause tonsil stone formation.